Akash9119/MyTube/README.md

 yarn install
 Create a RapidAPI account and obtain an API key for the "YouTube" API.

-Rename the .env file to .env and add your RapidAPI API key:
+Add .env file and add your RapidAPI API key:You can get the api from https://rapidapi.com/Glavier/api/youtube138/

 makefile
 Copy code